Yudychvumchorr

 Yudychvumchorr (Юдычвумчорр) is a peak in Murmansk Oblast, Russia.
 It is the highest point of the oblast and of the Kola Peninsula.
 The peak is also the highest point of the European side of the Russian Arctic, not counting Arctic islands.

-The name of the mountain originated in the Sami language.
+The name of the mountain originated in the Kildin Sami language.

 Description

-Yudychvumchorr is a 1201 m high mountain located north of the Arctic circle in the Khibiny Mountains.
+Yudychvumchorr is a 1201 m high mountain located north of the Arctic Circle in the Khibiny Mountains.
 The mountain rises in the southwestern sector of the Kola Peninsula.
 The Malaya Belaya river flows within a deep valley at the foot of the mountain in the south and southeast.
 Formerly the 1189 m high Chasnachorr had been considered the highest point of the Khibiny.